Skip to content

 Configuration & Extensibility

 Auth credential types (--cred-type) are documented in docs/cli-reference.md.
 For Iceberg, the relevant types are bearer, client, cli (provider=aws), token-exchange, token-exchange-entra, token-exchange-gcp, aws, aws-web-identity, and aws-assume-role.
+When iceberg.source=rest uses service-side client credentials or token exchange, the shared outbound token endpoint allowlist and private/loopback guards described in docs/operations.md apply.

 To extend behavior: - Provide a custom NDV provider by plugging into GenericStatsEngine. - Wrap alternative auth schemes by implementing AuthProvider and mapping new auth.scheme values. - Add new planner logic by extending IcebergPlanner (for example to emit positional deletes).